carueda/odssplatim-ui-original/README.md

 odssplatim-ui
 =============

-This is a prototype UI for the platform timeline editor in the ODSS.
+This is the platform timeline editor UI module for ODSS.

+The platform timeline editor is intended to allow users to schedule platform assets in a graphical way while providing a unified mechanism to maintain and share this information with features including options to enter typical platform schedules, navigation with zoom in/out, and versioning.

 ## install dependencies ##